hashgraph/hedera-mirror-node/docs/design/scheduled-transactions.md

 ### Get Transaction

-Add a `scheduled` boolean to every transaction APIs JSON response:
+Add an optional boolean `scheduled` parameter to `/api/v1/transactions/:id`.
+Also add a `scheduled` boolean to every transaction APIs JSON response:

+- If true, return only the inner scheduled transaction
+- If false, return all non-scheduled transactions matching `id` including the `ScheduleCreate` transaction if exists
+- If not present, return all transactions matching `id`

 ```json
 {